Clicky

 The Tackle Hunger Campaign

-(I do, and I have the answer to that first question as well!)
+(I do, and I also have the answer to that first question!)

 This summer I was invited to work with Purolator on their Tackle Hunger Campaign: a campaign that sees them partner with the CFL, pairing up the Canadian football teams with their local food bank to do a large campaign to fill the shelves.
 Now in it’s 17th year, it has been a hugely successful venture – and this year I was able to head to the Edmonton Food Bank to learn all about it, with the kids in tow.